-I added in some kraft paper fans from Oriental Trading, which you might remember from my Fall Apple Cider Bar.
-There I go again reusing decorations!
 To be completely transparent, I did this to hide the light switches on the right side of the photo!
 How sneaky of me!
 But in actuality, it really completes the backdrop look nicely.

 Using several different styles of cake stands, from galvanized metal to ceramic, I added in the treats!
 The galvanized metal tray was from Hobby Lobby, and the blue and red ceramic stands are from Sprinkles & Confetti.

 In the apothecary jars we had whoppers to look like dog food and Scooby-Doo! graham cracker snacks that are shaped like dog bones.
-These can be found at your local Target or simply order from Amazon.

 The macarons and custom sugar cookies were purchased from Amy’s Cupcake Shoppe, a local Twin Cities Bakery.
 Amy and staff did an amazing job matching the invite and following my vision.
 Aren’t those little faces just the cutest?